GSTT-CSC/gstt-csc.github.io/_communities/Community.md

 image:
 ---

-A place where you can find links to forums, blogs, mailing lists, newsletters to be connected and contribute to interesting projects
+A place where you can find links to forums, blogs, mailing lists, newsletters to be connected and contribute to interesting projects.